mendix/docs/content/en/docs/refguide/modeling/domain-model/_index.md

 ## 2 Representation of the Domain Model

 Below is a domain model that describes customers and orders.
 The names of the entities are `Customer` and `Order`.
 The line between them is an association. `Order_Customer`.
 One customer can have many orders, but each order is for one customer.
 Within the boxes representing the entities you can see the [attributes](/refguide/attributes/) of the entities together with the [type](/refguide/attributes/#type) of data they hold.
-There is also a [non-persistable](/refguide/persistability/) entity, `ProductQueryResults`, which is used to record product information which is retrieved from a separate product system.
+There is also a [non-persistable](/refguide/persistability/) entity, `ProductQueryResults`, which is used to record product information which is retrieved from a separate product system, and an [external entity](/refguide/external-entities/), `Products`, which holds a list of products stored in a seperate system.

-{{< figure src="/attachments/refguide/modeling/domain-model/annotated-domain-model.png" alt="Domain Model annotated with structure" class="no-border" >}}
+{{< figure src="/attachments/refguide/modeling/domain-model/annotated-domain-model.png" alt="Domain Model annotated with structure" >}}

 | Element | Displays |
 | --- | --- |